-We currently have opportunities for volunteers to serve in the gift shop.
+We currently have opportunities for volunteers to serve various departments throughout the hospital.
 There are daytime, evening, and weekend shifts available.
-In addition to sales associates, we are looking for someone interested in working with the financial data of the shop.
 For information on you can become a part of our winning team of volunteers who have dedicated themselves to helping our community and our neighbors in a time when they need us the most, click here.

 The VolunTEEN Program is popular and highly competitive among high school students who may or may not be interested in pursuing career in the medial field.
 Students are selected based on a review of their application; an interview with student and parent; availability of student to work a minimum of 8 hours per week on a set schedule; satisfactory teacher reference and current immunization record to include COVID-19 vaccination.
 It is important that students dedicate a major portion of their time to gain the most from their experience at Onslow Memorial Hospital.